Home to more than 400 students, Howick/Williams is a popular living environment for returning students and freshmen.

-Howick/Williams is home to men studying in the Nursing Living-Learning Community through the School of Nursing and men and women studying in the Design Living-Learning Community through Family and Consumer Science.
+Howick/Williams is home to students in the Health Professions Living-Learning Community and men studying in the Nursing Living-Learning Community through the School of Nursing.

 800-382-8540 and 765-289-1241